Alienatedmamal/NoobsOnTheRunPublic/AMAP/ReadMe.md

 ### 2) Logging
 - Check Logs<br>
 - Tail Logs<br>
-Live input of log file
+Live view of log file
 - Clear Logs<br>
 Clears the log file.

 ### 3) Server Backup/Configuration
-> - Server Backup
+- Server Backup<br>
+Backs up the server to the backup folder in AMAP.
-> - Edit Plugin Configs
+- Edit Plugin Configs<br>
+Edit the configs of installed plugins.
+- List of Plugins<br>
-> - List of Plugins
+List of Plugins
-> - Oxide Config Path
+- Oxide Config Path<br>
+Shows the path to the plugin config folder.
-> - Oxide Plugin Path
+- Oxide Plugin Path<br>
+Shows the path to the installed plugins.

 ### 4) Wipe Configure
-> - Start Configurator
+- Start Configurator<br>
+Starts the wipe configurator.
+This will create the string needed for the scheduler to run.
+You will need to know the last wipe seed and date for the scheduler to know what seed and date to look for.
+Follow the prompts.
+Once completed it will output it to the WipeOutput.txt file that is read by the scheduler.
-> - Clear Configurator File
+- Clear Configurator File<br>
+This will clear all prior wipe configs in the WipeOutput.txt
-> - Check Configurator File
+- Check Configurator File<br>
+Shows the current WipeOutput.txt file.

 ### 5) AMAP Controls
 > - Fullewipe